kdoore/CS2335-Gitbook/pickup_items.md

         - Set value, set a positive value
     - Drag into Project Assets Resource Folder to create as a prefab

-### Variations - See code below

-So, we'll want to create a base-class that represents this Pick-up type and create child classes to extend for specialized pick-up items.
-[See SelfDestructPickup](https://kdoore.gitbooks.io/cs-2335/content/pickup_items.html#selfdestructpickup-child-class-of-pickup)

-Some of our pick-up objects will need the ability to generate events that can notify other objects when the pick-up item has died.
-[See PickUp with Events](https://kdoore.gitbooks.io/cs-2335/content/pickup_items.html#selfdestructpickup-child-class-of-pickup)

 ### Simple PickUp Class

 ```